MlamliLolwane/MlamliLolwane/README.md

 The backend of the application is made up of various microservices built with Laravel and a frontend built with ReactJS. <br/><br/>

+The iLetters project can be viewed on the following link: https://github.com/MlamliLolwane/iLetters <br/> <br/>

 #### I am actively job seeking and can be reached on the following platforms:

 Email: mrlolwane96@gmail.com <br/>